Skip to content

 • Experiment with different data types in your messages.

-• Add multiple subscribers to the same topic.
+• Add multiple Subscriber nodes to the same topic.

 • Integrate with real sensors or simulation data for robotics applications.